Wendy’s Generic Competitive Strategy & Growth Strategies

 Wendy’s generic competitive strategy, intensive growth strategies, strategic objectives, Porter’s model, restaurant business analysis case study

 A Wendy’s sign at night.
-Wendy’s generic strategy (based on Porter’s model) and intensive growth strategies lead to strategic objectives for competitive advantages in the global food-service industry.
+Wendy’s generic competitive strategy (based on Porter’s model) and intensive growth strategies (Ansoff Matrix) lead to strategic objectives for competitive advantages in the global foodservice industry.
 (Photo: Public Domain)

 Wendy’s generic competitive strategy supports global competitiveness.
-The corresponding intensive strategies and strategic objectives enable the company’s international growth and expansion despite market saturation involving fast-food firms, such as McDonald’s and Burger King, as well as coffeehouses, like Starbucks, and a variety of quick-service, casual-dining, and fine-dining establishments.
+The corresponding intensive strategies and strategic objectives enable the company’s international growth and expansion despite market saturation involving fast-food firms, such as McDonald’s, Subway, and Burger King, as well as coffeehouses, like Starbucks, and a variety of quick-service, casual-dining, and fine-dining establishments.
+Competitive challenges in the industry environment shown in the Five Forces analysis of Wendy’s are addressed through the company’s intensive growth strategies and corresponding generic competitive strategies.

 Wendy’s Generic Competitive Strategies (Porter’s Model)